 The Holdings Notes are not guaranteed by any of its subsidiaries.
-On August 2, 2011 the Company issued a guarantee whereby it agreed to fully and unconditionally guarantee (the "Holdings Notes Guarantee"), on a senior unsecured basis, the payments of Holdings related to the Holdings Notes.
+On August 2, 2011 the Company issued a guarantee whereby it agreed to fully and unconditionally guarantee, on a senior unsecured basis, the payments of Holdings related to the Holdings Notes.